gwsystems/systems_musings/topics.md

 List of topics:

-- Everything you might or might not want to know about [TLBs](https://grsecurity.net/h2hc_2024_what_every_hacker_should_know_TLB_invalidation.pdf) We'll continue from TLB shutdown if no topic is added above
 - Storing [data in pointers](https://muxup.com/2023q4/storing-data-in-pointers) and its use cases and [Intel LAM](https://lpc.events/event/11/contributions/1010/attachments/875/1679/LAM-LPC-2021.pdf)

 # List of Potential Topics for Musing